mnishiguchi/devise_react_on_rails/README.md

-# Polymorphic Devise with JWT
+# React on Rails app with Devise and JWT authentication

+In this repo, I will experiment with Devise authentication for React on Rails app.

 ## Environment / gems